10 Best Hiking Leggings & Tights of 2024

 Check out this quick list of our favorites if you’re in a hurry, or continue scrolling to see our full list with in-depth reviews.

-Best budget leggings: IUGA High Waist ($30)
+Best Budget Hiking Leggings: IUGA High Waist ($30)

-Light & breathable leggings: Arc’teryx Essent High-Rise ($120)
+Light & Breathable Hiking Leggings: Arc’teryx Essent High-Rise ($120)

-High-performance compression leggings: Lululemon Swift Speed High-Rise ($128)
+High-Performance Compression Hiking Leggings: Lululemon Swift Speed High-Rise ($128)

-Reinforced technical leggings: Fjallraven Abisko Trek Pro ($150)
+Reinforced Technical Leggings: Fjallraven Abisko Trek Pro ($150)

-Basic lightweight leggings: REI Active Pursuits ($70)
+Basic Lightweight Hiking Leggings: REI Active Pursuits ($70)

 What’s new